jackbalo/Birthday-app/README.md

-Here's a more stylish and visually appealing README.md with better formatting, emojis, and clear sections:

 # 🚀 Flask Authentication App

 A secure and lightweight authentication system built with Flask, featuring user authentication, password reset via email, and session management used to manage the birthdays of friends.
 ZZ m...